-In most instances, a withdrawal hold is triggered after making specific security setting changes to your account.
-This helps protect your funds in the event your account were to be compromised and an attacker is attempting to steal your funds.
+In most instances, a withdrawal hold of five days is triggered after making specific security setting changes to your account.
+This helps protect the funds on your account in the event that your account is compromised and an attacker is attempting to steal your funds.

-For instance, if your email account were to be hacked, the attacker may attempt to execute a password reset for your Bitfinex account.
-Because the attacker would be able to confirm the password reset via the link sent via email, if no hold were to be triggered, the attacker would be able to steal the funds moments after executing the password reset.
+For instance, if your email account is hacked, the attacker may attempt to make a password reset to access your Bitfinex account.
+As the attacker would be able to confirm the password reset via the link sent to your email (if no withdrawal hold was triggered) then he would be able to steal the funds moments after entering your account successfully with the password he reset.

 The five-day hold period will allow the legitimate account owner to detect the security breach and alert Bitfinex.

-The most common triggers of a withdrawal hold are:
+What are the most common triggers of a withdrawal hold?

-During a withdrawal hold no withdrawals can be processed.
-If you submit a withdrawal it will be canceled.
+Note: During a withdrawal hold, no withdrawals can be processed.
+If you submit a withdrawal, it will be automatically cancelled.

 If you are verified above the Intermediate level, you can request to have the withdrawal hold lifted before the five-day hold passes.

 Please contact Bitfinex Support, and our team will request relevant ID verification information to make sure that you are the legitimate owner of the account.

 Upon verifying your identity, the withdrawal hold will be lifted as soon as possible.

 Note: If you are Basic or Basic Plus verified, the five-day withdrawal hold can’t be lifted beforehand, and we suggest that you verify your account further to better protect your funds.